NixOS/nixpkgs/doc/languages-frameworks/python.md

 * `postBuild`: Shell command executed after the build of environment.
 * `ignoreCollisions`: Ignore file collisions inside the environment (default is `false`).

+#### python.withPackages function

+The `python.withPackages` function provides a simpler interface to the `python.buildEnv` functionality.
+It takes a function as an argument that is passed the set of python packages and returns the list of the packages to be included in the environment.
+Using the `withPackages` function, the previous example for the Pyramid Web Framework environment can be written like this:

+    with import {};

+    python.withPackages (ps: [ps.pyramid])

+`withPackages` passes the correct package set for the specific interpreter version as an argument to the function.
+In the above example, `ps` equals `pythonPackages`.
+But you can also easily switch to using python3:

+    with import {};

+    python3.withPackages (ps: [ps.pyramid])

+Now, `ps` is set to `python3Packages`, matching the version of the interpreter.

+As `python.withPackages` simply uses `python.buildEnv` under the hood, it also supports the `env` attribute.
+The `shell.nix` file from the previous section can thus be also written like this:

+    with import {};

+    (python33.withPackages (ps: [ps.numpy ps.requests])).env

+In contrast to `python.buildEnv`, `python.withPackages` does not support the more advanced options such as `ignoreCollisions = true` or `postBuild`.
+If you need them, you have to use `python.buildEnv`.

 ### Development mode

 Development or editable mode is supported.
 To develop Python packages